Policies and Procedures

 IRC lifeguards and other management staff are not responsible for supervising use of the playground equipment or sport court.
 Parents are responsible for supervising their children when using the equipment or sport court to assure that their children have adequate physical ability and coordination to use the equipment properly.
 Children and adults use the equipment and sport court at their own risk.

-Use of the Pool Deck and Grassy Areas
+Use of the Pool Deck and Grassy Areas – Reasonable Care Expectation

 Individuals must use reasonable care when on the pool deck.
 Individuals may not run, push, or engage in any other horseplay on the pool deck or in the pool.
-This includes, but is not limited to, fighting, carrying other individuals as part of play, throwing or pushing another into the pool, and taking β€œrunning starts” before entering the pool.
+This includes, but is not limited to, fighting, carrying other individuals as part of play, throwing or pushing another into the pool, and taking “running starts” before entering the pool.

-Individuals may run, play with balls, Frisbees, and squirt guns or similar toys only on the grassy areas of the facility.
-With the exception of use of the basketball hoop in the pool, such activities are not permitted on the concrete or in the pool.
-Individuals using squirt guns or similar toys on the grassy areas may only do so as part of consensual play and not to annoy, harass or otherwise interfere with other individuals’ enjoyment of the facility.
+Individuals using squirt guns or similar toys must limit use to the grassy areas and may only do so as part of consensual play and not to annoy, harass or otherwise interfere with other individuals’ enjoyment of the facility.
 If an individual using a squirt gun or other toy is the subject of a complaint to staff, or if in the staff’s judgment such individual is interfering with other individuals’ enjoyment of the facility, the squirt gun or other toy will be confiscated and/or the individual with the squirt gun or toy will be asked to leave the IRC facility.

 Pets

-Except for the specified β€œdog swim” and service animals, dogs and other pets are permitted on IRC premises only in the parking area and in grassy areas outside of the fences.
+Pets are permitted on IRC premises only in the parking area and in grassy areas outside of the fences.
 Owners must clean up after their pets.

 Profanity